 - ¾ teaspoon ground oregano

-- 1 8-ounce can no salt tomato sauce
+- 1 8-ounce can tomato sauce, no salt added

 - 1 750 ml bottle Spanish red wine, like Rioja or Tempranillo select one you would drink, but not overly expensive

 - 6 ounces beer, like Heineken don't use fruit infused beers